klebergermano/practice-jekyll/README.md

 ## About Jekyll
-Jekyll is a application free and open source static site generator written in the **Ruby** programming language, it also uses the template language **Liquid** to include dinamic data and add some funcitonalities as Tags, Objects, and Filters.
+Jekyll is a free open source application that generates static sites, it's written in **Ruby** programming language, and also uses the template language **Liquid** to include dinamic include data and funcitonalities as Tags and Filters.

+## About Liquid
+Liquid is an open-source template language created by Shopify and written in Ruby.
+It is the backbone of Shopify themes and is used to load dynamic content on storefronts.

 <br/>
 If you want to know more about Jekyll and Liquid, please check the links below.